Volume Preserving Willmore Flow in a Generalized Cahn-Hilliard Flow: Introduction

 where $\mathrm{F}(u_\varepsilon)$ represents the variational derivative (the chemical potential) given in \eqref{eq-FCH-L2-p} and $\Pi_0$ is the zero-mass projection that ensures mass conservation.
 For a function $f$ that is integrable on a bounded domain $\Omega$, the zero-mass projection operator $\Pi_0$ is defined as:

-where $\overline{f}$ is the average of f over the domain $\Omega$, given by: \beq \overline f:=\frac{1}{|\Omega|}\int_\Omega f d x. \eeq Here, $|\Omega|$ denotes the Lebesgue measure (or volume) of the domain $\Omega$, and the integral represents the mean value of the function $f$ over the domain.
-The zero-mass projection $\Pi_0$ removes the mean value of the function, resulting in a function whose integral over the domain is zero.
-The generalized Cahn-Hilliard (gCH) flow, given by equations \eqref{eq-FCH-L2-p}-\eqref{eq-FCH-L2}, can be expressed as a second-order system.
-The rewritten system is:
+where $\overline{f}$ is the average of f over the domain $\Omega$, given by: \beq \overline f:=\frac{1}{|\Omega|}\int_\Omega f d x. \eeq Here, $|\Omega|$ denotes the Lebesgue measure (or volume) of the domain $\Omega$, and the integral represents the mean value of the function $f$ over the domain. {The zero-mass projection $\Pi_0$ removes the mean value of the function, resulting in a function whose integral over the domain is zero.
+In fact,

-The total mass conservation in the gCH model is ensured by the presence of the zero-mass projection operator $\Pi_0$, which eliminates any net gain or loss of mass during the system’s evolution.
-The mass condition is described by: